mpneuried/dailyjs/_posts/2012-01-23-gbone-extensions-font.md

 ###Gbone.js

-[Gbone.js](https://github.com/gobhi/gbone.js) (License: _MIT_) by Mike Kamermans is a framework built on top of Backbone.js for building mobile applications, inspired by [Spine Mobile](http://spinejs.com/mobile/index).
+[Gbone.js](https://github.com/gobhi/gbone.js) (License: _MIT_) by Gobhi Theivendran is a framework built on top of Backbone.js for building mobile applications, inspired by [Spine Mobile](http://spinejs.com/mobile/index).
 It contains several classes that extend Backbone's classes to make it easier to build mobile applications.
 For example, `Gbone.Stage` contains multiple `Gbone.Panel`s, and the panels are managed internally by a panel manager.
 They have a default skeleton like this:

 {% highlight html %}
 <div class="container">